-I was listening to a facebook live feed from my favorite Author Tom Zuba last night.
+I was listening to a facebook live feed from author Tom Zuba last night.
 He shared this quote and it wouldn’t leave my overthinking mind.
 His words were:

 “The opposite of what you know is also true to somebody else, somewhere else, because of their time, place, or circumstances.
 The opposite of what I know is truth for someone else.”